Route nationale 9: Clermont Ferrand to Béziers (103 km to 444 km)

 After Clermont-Ferrand the road heads through the Massif Central countryside.
 Much of the N9 has now been upgraded or replaced by the A75 autoroute between Clermont-Ferrand and Béziers.

 The original N9 has now been renumbered D909 and passes through small villages and towns bypassed by the A75 which now takes the majority of through traffic.
-The route follows the upper Allier valley to Issoire before joining the Gorges de l'Allagnon and then climbing to cross the Col de Fageole (1114m) and onto Saint-Flour and the Gorges de l’Ander.
+The route follows the upper Allier valley to Issoire before joining the Gorges de l'Allagnon and then climbing to cross the Col de la Fageole (1114m) and onto Saint-Flour and the Gorges de l’Ander.
 The old N9 then follows the banks of the dammed river Truyère under the Viaduc de Garabit.

 The surroundings are very scenic consisting of rolling green wooded hills and steep sided river vallies, as the road is now crossing the edge of the Aubrac plateau.
 The road has a junction with the old N106, now D806 at Saint-Chély-d'Apcher.
 The road then crosses the Col des Issartets (1121m), the highest point of the road, after which the former route of the N9 passes to the East of the autoroute passing through the small town of Marvejols and into the Lot valley.

 The road then enters Causse country a series of barren limestone plateaus divided by deep river valleys.
 The road passes between the Causse de Sévérac and Causse de Sauveterre before reaching Sévérac-le-Château and the N88 which heads to the West.

 The road passes the source of the Aveyron and into the Parc Natural Régional des Grandes Causses.
 After crossing the Col d'Engayresque (888m) the N9 re-appears and drops into the Gorges du Tarn and onto Millau where the road crosses the river and climbs up to the Causse du Larzac offering views of the valley and viaduct.
 The N9 provides a free alternative for avoiding the toll on the A75 as it crosses the valley on the Viaduc de Millau.
 The N9 has again been replaced by the A75 for this section.

 At the Pas de l'Escalette just South of Le Caylar the road enters a gorge leading South off the Causse du Larzac and on toward the coastal plain and the Mediterranean.
 Historically, the N9 used to cross the river Lergue at Pegairolles de l'Escalette and follow what is now the treacherous D149 right through the city of Lodève.
 After a series of improvements starting in 1969, the road now stays on the left bank of the Lergue and bypasses Lodève.
 It skirts the Lac du Salagou, which it once ran right through, before reaching Clermont l'Hérault and a junction with the N109 to Montpellier.
 The N9 demerges from the A75 autoroute again at Clermont-l'Hérault, and follows the Hérault Valley south through Pézenas.
 The roads run parallel to each other until just to the North-East of Béziers when the A75 turns South-East to intersect the A9 autoroute.